-Due to increased pressure from PHMSA to use civil penalties for violations of Title 49, Code of Federal Regulations (CFR), Part 192 (natural gas) and Part 195 (hazardous liquids), GPS re-evaluated its procedures and obtained statutory modifications which allowed the APSC to administer increased civil penalties to offenders.
+Due to increased pressure from PHMSA to impose civil penalties for violations of Title 49, Code of Federal Regulations (CFR), Part 192 (natural gas) and Part 195 (hazardous liquids), GPS re-evaluated its procedures and obtained statutory modifications which allowed the APSC to administer increased civil penalties to offenders.

-During FY-2017 GPS staff brought forth two additional GPS Rules for the Commission's consideration.
-GPS Rule #13 would require the retirement of abandoned services lines when a meter has been removed and the service line was no longer in use.
-GPS Rule #14 would allow the GPS Director, with the approval of the Executive Director and the Commission, to levy fines not to exceed \$1,000.00 for certain violations/repeat offenders.
-These Rules are currently still in review by Commission staff.
+During FY-2017 the GPS staff brought forth two additional GPS Rules for the Commission's consideration that were adopted in FY-2018.
+GPS Rule #13 requires the retirement of abandoned service lines when a meter has been removed and the service line is no longer in use.
+GPS Rule #14 allows the GPS Director, with the approval of the Executive Director and the Commission, to levy fines not to exceed \$1,000.00 for certain violations/repeat offenders.

-GPS staff continued to be very involved with the National Association of Pipeline Safety Representatives (NAPSR).
-Alabama was represented on several NAPSR and PHMSA task forces and committees during FY-2017.
-This participation helps to keep Alabama current with changes to federal regulations and involved in providing input into decisions that impact pipeline safety, not only in Alabama, but throughout the Southeast and the country, as a whole.
+The GPS staff continued to be very involved with the National Association of Pipeline Safety Representatives (NAPSR).
+Alabama was represented on several NAPSR and PHMSA task forces and committees during FY-2018.
+This participation helps to keep Alabama current with changes to federal regulations and involved in providing input into decisions that impact pipeline safety, not only in Alabama, but throughout the Southeast and the country.